bilgin-kocak/udacity-supply-chain-dapp/README.md

 * IPFS

 ## Licensing, Authors
-I would like to thank Udacity for creating a platform to learn and upscale my data science skills.
+I would like to thank Udacity for creating a platform to learn and upscale my blockchain skills.
 [https://www.bilginkocak.com/](https://www.bilginkocak.com/)enter link description here